Boren Scholarships

 Applicants must be:

-In addition to these basic eligibility criteria, the Boren Awards give preference to programs based on their duration, focus on intensive study of a preferred language in a preferred country, and the applicant’s field of study.
+In addition to these basic eligibility criteria, the Boren Awards give preference to programs based on their duration, focus on intensive study of a preferred language in a preferred overseas destination, the applicant’s field of study, and to applicants with longer-term interest in a federal career.

 Selection Criteria